andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   The common instrumental pitch range spans most this frequency range.

-  Frequencies above 10kHz give rise to pitch sensations that, although may be distinguishable from other pitch sensations, are hard to identify and cannot accurately portray direction of pitch change.
+  Frequencies above $10kHz$ give rise to pitch sensations that, although may be distinguishable from other pitch sensations, are hard to identify and cannot accurately portray direction of pitch change.

 #### Hearing Aids

 - ***$dB$ SPL vs $dB$ HL***
   The decibel  ($dB$) is a logarithmic unit of measurement used to express the  magnitude of a sound relative to some reference level.
 Decibels in hearing level, or $dB$ HL ,  is  commonly used in audiology because it refers to the decibel level on the audiometer.
-The reference level for dB HL is “0,” which is related to the average threshold in decibels sound pressure level (dB SPL) for the average, normal-hearing listener.
-In the following figure, the  solid  black  line  represents  the  average  auditory  threshold  in  dB  SPL  at  each  audio-metric frequency.
-Each threshold in dB SPL is equal to 0 dB HL on the audiometer for the corresponding frequency.
-Decibels in sound pressure level, or  dB SPL , refers to the magnitude of the dis-placement of molecules in the air.
-The reference for dB SPL is$20$ $\mu Pa$ or $0.0002\ \text{dynes}/cm^2$ .
+The reference level for $dB$ HL is "$0$", which is related to the average threshold in decibels sound pressure level (dB SPL) for the average, normal-hearing listener.
+In the following figure, the  solid  black  line  represents  the  average  auditory  threshold in $dB$ SPL at  each audio-metric frequency.
+Each threshold in $dB$ SPL is equal to $0$ $dB$ HL on the audiometer for the corresponding frequency.
+Decibels in sound pressure level, or  $dB$ SPL , refers to the magnitude of the displacement of molecules in the air.
+The reference for dB SPL is $20$ $\mu Pa$ or $0.0002\ \text{dynes}/cm^2$ .
 Because it is easy to measure $dB$ SPL with a condenser or free-field microphone coupled to a sound level meter, sound measurements are often expressed in $dB$ SPL.
+  $$
+  dB_{SPL} = 20\log_{10}\left(\frac{p}{p_0}\right)dB
+  $$

   <img src="images/dbhl.PNG" style="zoom:60%"/>

 #### Cochlear implants and Implantable Hearing Devices (IHD)

 - ***Middle-Ear Implants*** (MEI) [Mechanical Stimulation (vibration)]